Management of type 2 diabetes mellitus in children and adolescents

 - University of Rochester Medical Center

-Data on the long-term outcome of adolescent-onset type 2 diabetes mellitus (T2DM) are only now becoming available from limited populations [1-3].
+Data on the long-term outcome of adolescent-onset type 2 diabetes mellitus (T2DM) are only now becoming available from limited populations [1-4].
 However, studies in adults show that T2DM and its comorbidities are important risk factors for adult vascular disease.
-As a result, it is likely that identifying and treating children and adolescents with T2DM will improve long-term outcome.
+As a result, it is likely that identifying and treating children and adolescents with T2DM will improve long-term outcome; however, pediatric-onset T2DM differs from adult onset disease, especially regarding durability of glycemic control .

 There are few studies examining the management of T2DM in the pediatric age group.
-The largest clinical trial, Treatment Options for Type 2 Diabetes in Adolescents and Youth (TODAY study), suggests that oral agent monotherapy does not maintain durable glycemic control in about 50 percent of those with adolescent-onset T2DM (see 'Approach to treatment' below) .
+The largest clinical trial, Treatment Options for Type 2 Diabetes in Adolescents and Youth (TODAY study), suggests that oral agent monotherapy does not maintain durable glycemic control in about 50 percent of those with adolescent-onset T2DM (see 'Approach to treatment' below), and an A1c >6.3 percent in females and >5.6 percent in males following initial metformin monotherapy predicts glycemic deterioration [2,4].
 Thus, it is important to optimize treatment using a combination of pharmacologic and nonpharmacologic interventions, with close monitoring and follow-up.

 The management of T2DM in children and adolescents is presented here.
 The epidemiology, presentation, diagnosis, comorbidities, and complications of pediatric T2DM are discussed separately.
 (See "Epidemiology, presentation, and diagnosis of type 2 diabetes mellitus in children and adolescents" and "Comorbidities and complications of type 2 diabetes mellitus in children and adolescents".)